Vedant01/Face-Clustering-and-Performance-Analysis-for-Social-Media-Insights/README.md

 The project adopted **two approaches** for face clustering and performance analysis:

-- **First Approach(Video_face_grouping.ipynb)**: This method was effective but **too slow and error-prone** for large datasets.
-It provided accurate results but was not scalable for real-time or large-scale applications.

-- **Second Approach(Video_face_groupings2_FINAL.ipynb)**: After evaluating the performance of the first approach, a faster and more robust method was adopted.
-This second approach significantly improved the speed and accuracy of the process, making it ideal for handling larger datasets and ensuring better scalability for real-time performance tracking.
+### Approach 1
+In this approach, the workflow involves downloading videos from provided URLs, extracting faces from the videos at regular intervals, and clustering these faces to identify unique influencers.
+The faces are saved as images, and their embeddings are used for clustering.
+The average performance score for each influencer is calculated based on the performance of videos they appear in, and the results are saved as a CSV file with representative faces and their associated average performance.

+### Approach 2
+This approach uses pre-trained models for face detection and embedding extraction.
+It downloads the videos, extracts frames, and processes them to detect faces using the MTCNN model and compute face embeddings with the InceptionResnetV1 model.
+These embeddings are clustered using DBSCAN, and the average performance for each cluster is calculated.
+The representative face for each cluster is saved, and the clustering model is serialized for future use.

 ## Dataset Format